 When the 183 Japanese planes of the first wave approached Pearl Harbor from the north without any resistance from the Americans, LtCmdr Mitsuo Fuchida, the commander of the Japanese air strike, signaled to Adm Nagumo the code words “Tora Tora Tora” (tiger, tiger, tiger) which indicated the attack began with complete surprise.
 Five minutes later, Cmdr Logan Ramsey, Ops officer of Patrol Wing Two, attempted to get the tail number of a plane he thought was flying recklessly.
 But he recognized the red “meatball” on the plane’s wing and immediately sent out the radio message in plain English, “Air Raid Pearl Harbor.
 This is no drill.”

 While the Japanese bombed and strafed the airfields, Fuchida personally supervised his pilots at his sixth and primary objective – Battleship Row.
 There the eight battleships of the US Battleship Divisions 1, 2 and 4 sat.
 The surprise attack caught the ship’s crews preparing for the day.
 On the USS Nevada, the band played for morning colors just as the Japanese attacked.
 They finished despite being strafed because, “It was inconceivable to break formation during the Star Spangled Banner.”
-Specially designed low draft Japanese torpedoes struck the Nevada moments later along with her sisters the USS Arizona, California, West Virginia and Oklahoma.
-The torpedoes sank the West Virginia and caused the Oklahoma to capsize.
+Specially designed low draft Japanese torpedoes struck the Nevada moments later, along with her sisters the USS Arizona, California, West Virginia, and Oklahoma.
+The torpedoes sank the West Virginia and capsized the Oklahoma.
 In spite of the surprise, the sailors were a bit more prepared to fight than their land based brethren as they had their ammunition on board.
-During morning mass on the cruiser USS New Orleans the chaplain Lt.jg.
+During Sunday morning mass on the cruiser USS New Orleans, the chaplain Lt.jg.
 Howell Forgy blessed his gunners, and told them to “Praise the Lord and pass the ammunition.”
-On the West Virginia, Messmate Third Class Doris Miller manned a.50 Cal in the conning tower, a weapon he was unfamiliar with, until his ammunition ran out.
-Miller would receive a Navy Cross for carrying many men to safety before the West Virginia sank.
+On the West Virginia, Messmate Third Class Doris Miller manned a .50 Cal in the conning tower, a weapon he was unfamiliar with, until his ammunition ran out.
+Miller would receive a Navy Cross for carrying many of his wounded comrades to safety before the West Virginia sank.

 Nagumo would regret his decision for the rest of the war.